scottykwok/eva-timer-analysis/README.md

-## Evolution of Evangelion Clock
+## Evolution of Evangelion Timer
 Neon Genesis Evangelion (EVA) is an anime series that span over 26 years of production.

 I think the GUI (Graphical User Interface) designs in EVA might be inspiring for graphic designers.
 And it is quite interesting to see how the design preferences changed over time.

-In this repository, I listed out all the **Evangelion Clock** appearance in the series.
+In this repository, I listed out all the **Evangelion Timer** appearance in the series.
 For those who like the anime and graphic design, enjoy!

 > Note the higher resolution gif files are under `images\large\`

 > **WARNING**: This repo is large (>260MB).

-## Evangelion Clocks Design
+## Evangelion Timers Design

 | Episode ID | Timestamp | From Status | To Status | Design | Remarks | Preview |
 |---|---|---|---|---|---|---|